 A Message from Harper & Pearson Company, P.C.

 We are fully operational and committed to serving our clients.
 As the novel coronavirus (COVID-19) continues to spread in the U.S. and across the world, our priority at Harper Pearson is the safety and well-being of our people, clients, families, and community.
 We are monitoring daily updates and recommendations from the CDC.
-Additionally, we are minimizing the impact that COVID-19 could have on our services and are staying abreast of all filing deadline adjustments.
+We have communicated workplace guidelines to our Harper Pearson team members and have implemented strategies in our workplace that align with the recommendations to do our part with the prevention while also minimizing the impact that COVID-19 could have on our services.
 We understand that in this time of uncertainty you may have growing concerns for the financial health of yourselves and your businesses, employees, and families.
-We have communicated workplace guidelines to our Harper Pearson team members and have implemented strategies in our workplace that align with the recommendations to do our part with the prevention.
+We are closely monitoring federal and state updates that impact our clients and their businesses and will continue to update our COVID-19 Resources page with articles and information as these issues rapidly develop and change.

 Tax Update on the Response to the COVID-19 Outbreak:

 In Notice 2020-23 issued on April 9th, the IRS has extended more tax deadlines for individuals, trusts, estates, corporations, nonprofit organizations, and other non-corporate tax filers.
 This broad relief includes a variety of tax filings and payment obligations that are due between April 1, 2020, and July 15, 2020, and the relief is automatic, so taxpayers do not have to file extensions or submit other documentation to the IRS to obtain relief.
 The notice also suspends interest, additions to tax, and penalties for late filing or late payment until July 15th.